-- Setting and aligning priorities and initiatives. - Ensuring delivery on priority initiatives and tasks. - Promoting cooperation across the agency.

-- Facilitating resolution of issues as they arise. - Providing agency and program-wide view of progress. - Keeping senior leaders and the workforce informed. - Building and maintaining relationships with key stakeholders.
+- Ensuring delivery on priority initiatives and tasks. - · Promoting cooperation across the agency. - Facilitating resolution of issues as they arise. - Providing agency and program-wide view of progress. - Keeping senior leaders and the workforce informed. - Building and maintaining relationships with key stakeholders.